wjl123wjl/TraceDoctor/rebuttal-ase.md

 **ReviewerC:**

 **Q1.Code&data&prompts.**
-- All code, data and prompts are available at https://github.com/Trace-Doctor/TraceDoctor.
+- All code, data and prompts are available: https://github.com/Trace-Doctor/TraceDoctor.

 **Q2.Selection of generation strategies.**
-- We design these three strategies to cover all components within a log that can be reasonably modified, including constants, variables, structure, and semantics.
-To this end, alternative variant generation strageties should be as our subsets or combinations.
-Specifically, logs typically consist of constants and variables.
-Therefore, we design two strategies: Variable substitution and Constant-inclusive rewriting, which target these two components respectively.
-However, both strategies operate under the constraints of the original log structure and semantics.
-To enable broader perturbation beyond semantics and structural limitations, we introduce Semantic rewriting, which allows altering the overall semantics and structure of a log.
-Together, these three strategies comprehensively cover the key dimensions along which logs can be modified.
-Alternative perturbation approaches generally fall within this space, and can generally be regarded as subsets or combinations of these strategies.

-We design these strategies to cover all components within a log that can be reasonably modified, including constants, variables, structure, and semantics.
+- We design these strategies to cover all components within a log that can be modified, including variables, constants, structure, and semantics.
 Based on this coverage, alternative variant generation methods can be viewed as subsets or combinations of our strategies.
-Specifically, logs typically consist of constants and variables.
-To target these elements, we introduce two strategies: Variable substitution and constant-inclusive Rewriting.
+Specifically, logs typically consist of variables and constants.
+To target these elements, we introduce two strategies: Variable substitution and Constant-inclusive rewriting.
 However, both strategies operate under the constraints of the original log structure and semantics.
 To enable broader perturbation beyond such constraints, we propose a third strategy, Semantic rewriting, which allows altering the overall semantics and structure of a log.
-Together, these three strategies comprehensively span the key dimensions along which logs can be perturbed.
-Other perturbation approaches typically fall within this space and can be considered subsets or compositions of our strategies.
+Together, these three strategies comprehensively span the key dimensions along which logs can be modified.
+Other generation approaches typically fall within this space and can be considered subsets or compositions of our strategies.
+We will clarify this in final version.

 **Q3.
 Rationale for choosing DeepSeek-V3-0324 in Analyzer.**
 - We adopt a commercial LLM in Analyzer and select DeepSeek-V3-0324 due to its strong performance, low cost, and fast response time.
 Our experiments show that most commercial LLMs are capable of understanding and summarizing natural language reasoning traces.
-For instance, we tested ChatGPT-4o and found that it produced nearly identical error types to DeepSeek-V3-0324.
-This indicates that the results are not sensitive to the choice of commercial LLMs.
+For instance, we tested ChatGPT-4o and found that the results are not sensitive to the choice of commercial LLMs.
+For example, ChatGPT-4o produced nearly identical error types to DeepSeek-V3-0324.
 We ultimately choose DeepSeek-V3-0324 over ChatGPT-4o due to its lower cost and faster response time.

 **Q4.Categories.**
 - We do not manually specify the number of error categories.
 Instead, we adopt an automated strategy described in Section III-B, where the LLM first proposes a broad set of candidate types, and we then apply a semantic filtering process to remove redundant ones based on pairwise similarity.
 The final number of categories (29) is automatically derived through this process.
 Rather than tuning for a fixed category count, our method ensures semantic distinctiveness between retained types, thereby avoiding both over-fragmentation and over-merging.
-This mechanism implicitly controls the trade-off between granularity and performance
+This mechanism implicitly controls the trade-off between granularity and performance.
+We also release the 29 distinct error types in our github link (29.md).